Last updated on September 16th, 2022 by Alex Praytor

 - 4 brew types: With this Ninja coffee maker, you can choose from 4 different brew styles and brew strengths, which include Classic, Rich, Iced Coffee, Specialty, and K-Cup coffee pods.
 Rich gives you super rich coffee, while specialty is an espresso-style brew for making specialty drinks.
 We also like the fact that you can pop a pod into this machine for the easy route to your morning coffee.

-- Fold-away frother: The flexible arm pulls out to froth your hot or cold milk and make delicious cappuccinos and latte drinks.
+- Fold-away frother: The flexible arm pulls out to froth your hot or cold milk and make delicious cappuccinos, lattes or even cortado drinks.
 Then the built in frother folds back into place after each use to keep your machine as compact as possible.

 - The independent hot water dispenser comes with a hot or boil option.
 It is designed specifically in mind for hot tea, hot cocoa, or making instant hot cereals.
 Since it’s a dedicated line just for hot water, you don’t have to worry about your coffee tasting like tea or your tea like coffee.